One layer cake that’s made all in one bowl—so easy you can have it in the oven in ten minutes! And it’s delicious!

 Well, honey child, this is the recipe for you.

 Because you do NOT need the stand mixer.
 You do NOT need more than one bowl.
-You do NOT have to do any of the things you think you have to do to make this cake.
+You do NOT have to do any of the things you think you have to do to make this small cake recipe.
 This is the cake of simplicity.
 It wants you to have fun.

 This cake wants you to be like Emeril and when you’re done putting it together—for all of about 8 minutes—you say, “BAM!
 Take that, cake gods!
 BAM!”